-Here are five ISA do’s and don’ts to make sure you maximise your ISA this season and beyond:
+Here’s a range of ISA do’s and don’ts to make sure you maximise your ISA this season and beyond:

 What is an ISA?

-1. DON’T forget to use your allowance
+Don’t forget to use your allowance

 The best way to grow your wealth is to use as much of your annual ISA and pension allowances as you can afford.
 If you don’t use your ISA allowance by the end of the tax year you will lose it - there is no carrying it over to the following year.